To be eligible for Championship designation, a race must meet the following requirements:

 Team scoring:

-In races of 10 km and under scoring is based on the aggregate times of:
+In races 10 km and shorter scoring is based on the aggregate times of:

 - Men's open - top 5 finishers (may include men over 40)